Xorlent/ASN-ThreatFeed/README.md

 ## Running
 ### Input files
    - ASN.txt : list of AS numbers in format ASn[n..] to add to the block list, one entry per line, comments permitted with a "#" followed by text.
 See the repo ASN.txt file for examples.
-   - IPBlockExceptions.exe : Specific ASN IP ranges to never block (MUST exactly match an entry in the ASN database), one CIDR per line.
+   - IPBlockExceptions.txt : Specific ASN IP ranges to never block (MUST exactly match an entry in the ASN database), one CIDR per line.

 ### For Linux/Bash
    - buildasn.sh : Downloads a fresh copy of the ASN IP database and rebuilds the BlockASNs.txt list.
 This should only be run once per month, as the IP2Location Lite database is released monthly on/around the 1st of each month.